BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Public intellectuals can change the culture, but can you personally change the culture enough to fix what you don't like?
-    In your lifetime?
+    Can you do so in your lifetime?
-    Cultural change is usually gradual...glacial, even.
+    Cultural change is generally gradual...glacial even.
 </p>

 <p>
     Moreover, change is often only in a sub-culture.
-    Many have had the experience of a passing association with a well-organized, moral, and pleasant institution, such as a university or a good job.
+    Many people have had the experience of a passing association with a well-organized, moral, and even pleasant institution, such as a university or a good job.
-    Then you return to the real world.
     In the subculture, the ducks were finally in a row.
-The real world was still real world-ing, though.
+Then you return to the real world, though.
 </p>

 <p>